Atlanta Falcons Youth Foundation

 - Grant awards will be based on the presence of a student or faculty champion, the percentage of students participating in the free/reduced lunch program, participation in the Healthier US School Challenge program and the capacity to implement a salad bar program effectively.
 For applicant schools that do not receive salad bar donations through the AFYF grant, Let’s Move Salad Bars to Schools may help eligible schools identify other funding sources.

 AFYF makes grants to nonprofit organizations that demonstrate capacity to reduce obesity and improve fitness among school-age children in Georgia.
-AFYF directs most of its grants to organizations working in close coordination with one another in Atlanta and Gainesville neighborhoods designated as Falcons Fitness Zones.
+AFYF places a special emphasis on reaching underserved youth in Atlanta and Gainesville neighborhoods, and AFYF supports strategic statewide initiatives.
 In particular, AFYF looks to invest in innovative ways to move more children from sedentary to active lifestyles.
 Partners may serve kids at after-school programs or at school during the school day.

 AFYF is especially interested in innovations that change the lives of children who traditionally are most likely to miss out or opt out of physical activity.
 Instead of prescribing particular types of physical activity, AFYF challenges partners to deliver activities that the kids – AFYF’s ‘customers’ – want to do.
 As a result, AFYF has expanded opportunities for kids to participate in dance, volleyball, jump rope, swimming and mountain biking.